This review will dissect the PT tool from top to bottom, helping you to understand what it is and how it works.

 And few things make clients want to leave the gym in frustration more than a workout app that crashes mid-set.

-My hope is that My PTHub’s software development team tackles these bugs sooner than later.
+I hope that My PTHub’s software development team tackles these bugs sooner than later.

 Pros/Cons Short List